 Wilmette, IL 60091

 The Simon Foundation for Continence helps individuals with incontinence, their families, and the health professionals who provide their care.
-The Foundation provides books, pamphlets, tapes, self-help groups, and other resources.
+The Foundation provides books and other resources.

 Well Spouse Association